sony/model_optimization/docsrc/source/guidelines/quickstart_pytorch.rst

 .. code-block:: python

     # Create a model and quantize it using the representative_data_gen as the calibration images.
-    # Set the number of calibration iterations to 20.
     model = mobilenet_v2(pretrained=True)

     # set quantization configuration